NoorZahra12/GroupD_SRGT.github.io/README.md

 # GroupD_SRGT

- Group work making wbesite for a wholesaler company that deals with autoparts. mainly exporting diesel part and selling engines part locally in the UAE
+Group work making website for a wholesaler company that deals with auto parts. mainly exporting diesel parts and selling engine parts locally in the UAE